httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a Byte Sequence {#ser-binary}

-Given a byte sequence as input_bytes, return an ASCII string suitable for use in a HTTP field value.
+Given a Byte Sequence as input_bytes, return an ASCII string suitable for use in a HTTP field value.

 0. If input_bytes is not a sequence of bytes, fail serialisation.
 1. Let output be an empty string.